Lord3dfx/PRPG/README.md

 - Fighting monsters
 - Gaining XP and leveling up
 - Debug menu (will be disabled in future versions)

+## What's in v0.0.2:
+- Reworked Player's class
+- Correct leveling for player
+- Fixed some minor bugs

 ## Planned for v0.1:
 - Dungeon generator